ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Conclusion

-Values, functions, and definitions are the most primitive and core concepts of OCaml.
-Even type-checking and execution aren't as central.
-The key concept is the environment.
-In summary, it is an ordered add-only key-value store.
-Add-only because nothing can be deleted.
-It is ordered because it is just the list of available definitions.
-When writing a `let`, zero, one, or several name-value pairs are added to the relevant environment.
-When calling a function parameter, names and arguments are also added to the environment.
-A closure is an environment-function pair.
+In essence, OCaml's fundamental concepts revolve around values, functions, and definitions, with type-checking and execution playing secondary roles.
+At the heart of OCaml lies the concept of the environment, a crucial element in its operation.
+To put it succinctly, the environment works as an ordered, append-only key-value store, notable for its append-only nature, meaning that items cannot be removed.
+Furthermore, it maintains order by preserving the sequence of available definitions.

+When we employ a `let`` statement, we introduce zero, one, or more name-value pairs into the pertinent environment.
+Similarly, when invoking a function with its parameters, we extend the environment by adding names and their corresponding arguments, so a closure in OCaml embodies an environment-function pairing, cementing the interconnectedness of these fundamental concepts.